yuvalmGS/gigaspaces-wiki-jekyll/xap100/jdbc-driver.markdown

 - Aggregate functions: `COUNT`, `MAX`, `MIN`, `SUM`, `AVG`.
 - All basic logical operations to create conditions: =, <>, <,>, >=, <=, `[NOT]` like, is `[NOT]` `null`, `IN`, `BETWEEN`.
 - Nested fields query - You may use as part of the select statement nested fields within collections (maps) or objects within the Space object.
-- Multiple tables select - Starting with XAP 7.0.1 the join feature supports the selection of multiple tables (previous versions supported select with only two tables).
-The join feature uses the Cartesian product of the tables data to form the result set.
+- Multiple tables `Join` - Join supports the selection of multiple tables.
+It uses the Cartesian product of the tables data to form the result set.
 The join will perform well when having tables with small/medium size (up to 1,000,000 rows).
 - `ORDER BY` for multiple columns.
 - `GROUP BY` for multiple columns.
 - `DISTINCT` (although not when used with functions or aggregations)